 Alternatively if you have registered for our SystmOnline services, you may request repeat medication electronically with SystmOnline allowing 3 clear whole working days (72 hours) before collection.

 Not signed up for SystmOnline?
 Read how to do this here

-You may also email us your order using our online form - click here After some consideration we will not be withdrawing this facility.
+You may also email us your order using our online form - click here

 We ask that telephone requests are not made as they may lead to misunderstanding and errors.
 If you have any queries about the service please speak to our trained dispensers who will be more than happy to help you.